innoq/ml-ops.org/content/phase-zero.md

     + e.g. how can we deal with the tech stack evolution as new tools and development workflows are emerging in the modern AI?

 ### Live Evaluation and Monitoring
 After deployment, the ML model should be evaluated and here we would need to specify both *model* and *business* metrics, which should correlate.
+Generally, the metrics should follow be *S.M.A.R.T* methodology and be: *Specific, Measurable, Achievable, Relevant,* and *Time-bound*.

  + How do we track the system performance?
     + e.g. A/B Testing